maikvandergaag/msft-extensions/azuredevops/powerbiactions-new/readme.md

 * Refresh a dataset.
 * Update SQL Direct Query String
 * Update Gateway
+* Set a specific capacity for a workplace

 The following organization types are supported from version 5 and higher: